 "It has kind of a rolling guitar intro," Michael told Andrew Sandoval.
 "It's slow.
 It's a ballad.
 It's me playing guitar, a guitar lick that I was just foolin' around with and wrote a song around the lick.
 Not an uncommon move."

-Thanks to John who found this great screenshot from Head on Facebook.
-The Monkees are wading through the crowd in Salt Lake City, Utah during the filming of the "Circle Sky" sequence for the movie.
+The Monkees are seen here wading through the crowd in Salt Lake City, Utah during the filming of the "Circle Sky" sequence for their 1968 feature film, Head: